Used textile collection in European cities

 Part two Embedding Circular Procurement in purchasing of workwear explores the opportunities and barriers to sharing and implementing circular procurement principles to workwear across Europe.

-We have also developed a new Criteria for Socially Responsible Procurement in Workwear.
+We have also developed a new Criteria for Sustainable Procurement in Workwear.

 The report ‘Mapping clothing impacts across Europe: the environmental cost’ shows how ECAP can help to reduce this environmental impact, and inspire change across Europe.